nuthanc/angular_course/routing-start/README.md

 ### Protecting Child (Nested) Routes with canActivateChild

 * If we want to apply Guard only to the child routes, then we can use canActivateChild in the route and implement canActivateChild interface in the Guard

+### Using a Fake Auth Service

+* Add Login and Logout button in Home Component to call auth service's login and logout respectively on click